 In addition, our facility offers expertise in analysis of pheromones and semiochemicals collected from IPPWs and purification (SFC-MS) required for bioassay-guided studies.
 The facility also offers expertise in the purification (using FPLC) / high field NMR analysis of recombinant proteins involved in the recognition of pheromones utilised by IPs.
 The facility also offers electrophysiological expertise (electroantennography/EAG, GC-EAG) in the interrogation of biological samples using insect antennae to locate pheromone and semiochemical components within collected samples that can be then identified using GC-MS.

 Our facility staff have a combined experience of over 40 years in biological chemistry, chemical biology and chemical ecology R & D linked to IPPW management, including operation of instrumentation and knowledge of semiochemistry.
 We are ideally positioned to contribute to projects at any scale involving IPPWs affecting crop, farmed livestock (terrestrial and marine) and human health.
 This breadth of expertise includes structure elucidation of complex pheromones and semiochemicals which is vital when analysis of biological samples yields novel chemical compounds for which there exists no pre-existing analytical (MS or NMR) data in spectral libraries or scientific literature.

 The facility is equipped with the latest state-of-the-art equipment, having received significant capital investment from BBSRC in 2021/2022 for upgrade of its GC, GC-MS, SFC-MS and FPLC instruments.
-In late 2023, we will be upgrading our NMR facility to include the UK’s first biomolecular NMR instrument with world-leading capability in solution/solid-state biomolecular NMR analysis of biological samples.
+In early 2024, we will be upgrading our NMR facility to include the UK’s first biomolecular NMR instrument with world-leading capability in solution/solid-state biomolecular NMR analysis of biological samples.